semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 ```

 The most important parameters are ``--data`` and ``--model``.
-For the other values the default parameters are in many cases sufficient.
+For the other values the default parameters are sufficient for most use cases.

 To do inference on self-typed text use: